seviet/landingpage/gcp/refarch-main.md

 #Pivotal Customer0 _PCF on GCP_ Reference Architecture

-__Summary__:  Customer0 Reference Architectures are utilized by Pivotal's Customer0 group to _simulate_ a base deployment of our products that is common to as many customer use cases as possible.
-These architectures are then automated via concourse pipelines and "validates' thru various customer0 validation scenarios to simulate common customer use cases.
+*__Goal__*:  Customer0 Reference Architectures are utilized by Pivotal's Customer0 group to _simulate_ a base deployment of our products that is common to as many customer use cases as possible.
+These architectures are then automated via concourse pipelines and _'validated'_ thru various customer0 validation scenarios to simulate typical customer use cases.

+######* Customer0[Typical Customer] * = _A secured but publicly accessible PCF Foundation, capable of hosting ~100 Application instances with PCF managed Services: "Mysql, RabbitMQ, Pivotal Spring Cloud Services"_

+*__Non-Goals__*:

-*__This PCF on GCP reference architecture is published as is with no warranty or support expressed or implied__*.
+- This PCF on GCP reference architecture is published as is with no warranty or support expressed or implied!.
+- This document is NOT intended to replace basic installation documentation located @ [http://docs.pivotal.io/pivotalcf/1-8/customizing/gcp.html](http://docs.pivotal.io/pivotalcf/1-8/customizing/gcp.html), but rather to demonstrate how those instructions should be related to a typical/recommended Pivotal Cloud Foundry Installation.

-Validation Key Info (__STATUS__=*Not Yet Passing C0 Validation!!!*)
+*__Validation Key Info__*: (STATUS=Not Yet Passing C0 Validation)

 | PCF Products Validated        | Version                   | Known Issues              |
 | -----------------------------:|-------------------------:|:-------------------------|